dvhx/buzzer-volume-maximizer/README.md

 # Results

 I've tested 3 buzzers.
+And sorry in charts the duty is not in percents but in x/255, so duty 25 = 10%.

-Standard passive 12mm 16ohm 5V buzzer:
+Standard passive 12mm 16ohm 5V buzzer (black plastic cylinder):

 ![Passive buzzer 16ohm 12mm](results/buzzer_16ohm_12mm.gif)